codex-router/codex.jenkins/README.md

 2. **Server Selection**: Users can select which servers to enable from a dropdown list
 3. **Multi-Selection**: Multiple servers can be selected for combined functionality
 4. **Fallback Support**: If no servers are found, common examples are provided
+5. **Dynamic Updates**: Use the "Update MCP Servers List" button to refresh the server list from Codex CLI

 #### MCP Server Types